ismet55555/Hashicorp-Certified-Vault-Associate-Notes/README.md

       use_auto_auth_token = true   # <-- Forcing vault agent to use auto-auth token
     }
     listener "tcp" {               # <-- Can also be unix socket ("unix") address = "127.0.0.1:8100"   # <-- Vault agent listens on this address.
-Can be URl if TCP or file for unix socket tls_disable = true           # <-- In production, probably want this to false }
+Can be URL if TCP or file for unix socket tls_disable = true           # <-- In production, probably want this to false }
     ```